eh-am/fightcade-gamepad-navigation/README.md

 a notification message should tell the controller has been recognized.

 Then navigate with the D-pad (or equivalent).
-By default, BUTTON_1 is translated to "Enter", and BUTTON_3 and BUTTON_4 as Shift+Tab and Tab, respectively.
+By default, BUTTON_1 is translated to "Enter", and SHOULDER_LEFT and SHOULDER_RIGHT to Shift+Tab and Tab, respectively.

 # Caveats
 * It only handles the frontend, ie not the emulators part.
 So initial setup for the inputs still requires a mouse/keyboard.
-* It relies on the DOM structure, so if it ever changes, it will break this plugin and will require updates.
+* It relies on the DOM structure, so if it ever changes, it will break and require updates.
 PRs welcome :)

 # Strategy
 The approach is to make everything more keyboard accessible, and then translate gamepad